saurabh0719/constable/README.md

 :memo: Use at your own risk in mission-critical environments, or with unknown agents, as compiling and executing code during runtime can cause unwanted side effects.
 For all use cases that matter, use `pdb` instead.

 #### Print variable assignments and execution info.

+<span id="example"></span>
+Monitor the state of specified variables at each assignment operation with a step-by-step view of variable changes!

 ```python
 import constable